 2. reflects scholarship (e.g., of application or integration) in the candidate’s discipline.
 (See C.1.c above in “Information to Be Supplied by the Candidate.”)

 Participant, client, or peer evaluations from outreach activities.
 These letters may be solicited by the candidate or the department head/chair.

+Faculty who hold tenured or tenure-track Extension Specialist positions must have an evaluation letter from the Alabama Cooperative Extension System (ACES) Director included in their dossiers.